-I qualified as a counsellor in 2006 and immediately began further training in couple’s counselling with Relate where I provided counselling and sex therapy to individual’s and couples.
+I qualified as a counsellor in 2006 and immediately began further training in couple’s counselling with Relate where I provide counselling and sex therapy to individual’s and couples.

 My counselling work has always ran alongside my full-time role as a social worker.
 However, my passion has always been in counselling so I recently resigned from my employment to devote my time to therapeutic work.

 For two days a week I offer support as a volunteer counsellor.
 I work with the children’s mental health charity, Place2Be using creative therapies to support children within a primary school in Murton, County Durham, and I work with adults providing counselling support at St. Teresa’s hospice in Darlington.

 Additionally, I have a student placement with ABC Counselling and Family Centre in Billingham where I provide support as a Trainee Therapeutic Play Practitioner within a primary school in Teesside.

 - Post Graduate Diploma in Relationship Therapy (Psychosexual Therapy)